This RDAP discussion was assembled using 4 RDAP participants from 3 different FEDERAL PRISON camps.

 Here is our Handbook if you want to read it all its attached at the BOTTOM of this page.

-AND just when you thought you were done.
-BOOM.
-Here is the complete study guide on everything RDAP.
-We were given this to review in anticipation of a test.
-RDAP is not a testing program....REMEMBER THAT.....However some programs will test you.
-We were given this study guide while I was in the middle phase (the CORE phase).
+If you want as much info as possible, I have included these study guides (which were given to us to review in anticipation of a test).
 The entire class above me was tested ....maybe 20 people total from my class and the class below me were tested....BUT you cannot imagine the fear this gives some people.
-If you failed the test you could be held back a phase (THERE WERE PEOPLE THAT WERE HELD BACK).
-It may sound silly to you but this affected peoples time and that stressed people out.
-Some people are bad at tests and wouldn't perform well under the microscope in a PASS/FAIL test situation (where 5 DTS staff are asking you questions).
-I kid you not this was a huge deal to us.
-Luckily the head of the program came to visit and shut it down (because again RDAP is not a testing program).
-But mark my words I bet testing is still going on at some institutions....and I bet it will make its way back to Leavenworth in some fashion.
+If you failed the test you could be held back a phase (some PEOPLE WERE HELD BACK).
+It may sound silly to you, but this affected people's time, stressing them out.
+Some people are bad at tests and wouldn't perform well under the microscope in a PASS/FAIL test situation (where 5 DTS staff ask you questions in a room where you are by yourself).
+I kid you not, but this was a huge deal to us.

 SO we studied this.
 I know every word of this thing.
 Its is 16 pages long and it goes by journal (Journals 1 through 9).
 This is the written material RDAP covers